 by Clem Boyd, Communication Content Manager

 The beauty of a suspension bridge?
 The amazing complexity of a cloverleaf exchange?
-Drivers don’t typically ponder such thoughts as they cross a river or take an off-ramp, but studio art majors at Cedarville University will unveil their civil engineering-inspired works of art this Friday at Cedarville’s Civil Engineering Center (CEC).
+Drivers don’t typically ponder such thoughts as they cross a river or take an off-ramp, but studio art majors at Cedarville University unveiled their civil engineering-inspired works of art on April 16 at Cedarville’s Civil Engineering Center (CEC).

 Dr. Stephen Ayers, Cedarville University professor of civil engineer and assistant dean for the school of engineering and computer science, believes that for a student to become an engineer, they should have opportunities to engineer.
 He extended that same philosophy to studio artists.